cheomanigua/godotdoc/content/docs/movement/rotating_weapon.md

 toc: true
 ---

-- In this recipe will implement of a gun rotating around the player, or to be more precise, a gun rotating around a pivot.
+- In this recipe will implement of a Weapon rotating around the player, or to be more precise, a Weapon rotating around a pivot.
-- The gun points where the mouse cursor is.
+- The Weapon points where the mouse cursor is.
-- The player moves independently from the gun rotation.
+- The player moves independently from the Weapon rotation.

 ### Node structure